-After looking at your student data, determine which parents you need to call and prioritize.
-I always start by scheduling face to face conferences with parents of students who were unsuccessful on the benchmark.
-Then I work my way up.
+Determine which parents you need to call and prioritize based your student data.
+Start by scheduling face to face conferences with parents of students who were unsuccessful on the benchmark.
+Then work your way up.
 I don’t know about you, but I typically don’t have time for face to face conferences for every parent this time of year.
 If you’re one of those lucky teachers that has a full or half day out of the classroom built in for this purpose – kudos to you!
-My limited time requires me to determine which parents just need a phone call, or sometimes, not even that.
+Unfortunately, time constraints always required me to determine which parents just need a phone call, or sometimes, even just a quick email.

 Get Accommodations and Groupings Set

-This is the point in the year when you need to double check that all necessary accommodations are documented and set for testing.
+Double check that all necessary accommodations and modifications are documented and set for testing.
 DO NOT WAIT UNTIL THE LAST MINUTE ON THIS!
 You really don’t want to find yourself in a jam on this one a few weeks away from the test – or worse, on test day.

 Take Note of Their Testing Behaviors

-Observing your students’ testing behaviors during in class assessments can help you put an end to some bad habits and helps tremendously with creating a seating arrangement for test day that will maximize their performance.
-You may want to try out different environments for students who are prone to falling asleep during tests such as close to or far from the air conditioning unit.
+Observing your students’ testing behaviors during in class assessments helps you put an end to some bad habits and helps tremendously with creating a seating arrangement for test day that will maximize their performance.
+Try out different environments for students who are prone to falling asleep during tests, such as close to, or far from the air conditioning unit.
 Who gets easily distracted?
 You don’t want them sitting near the door.
 Is there anyone that will need to take frequent breaks?
 They belong by the door.
-You’ve undoubtedly worked hard all year at getting to know your students and creating responsive seating charts and groups.
+You’ve worked hard all year at getting to know your students and creating responsive seating charts and groups.
 Keep this know-how in mind when creating your seating chart for test day as well.

-Getting all of this organized ahead of time keeps you from feeling unraveled closer to the test.
+Getting all of this organized ahead of time keeps you from feeling unraveled closer to the test and sets helps you make sure no students fall through the cracks.
 It’s a lot to do, but take it bit by bit and mark it off the to-do list.
 Trust me, “future you” will be so grateful you did it!
 Then you can focus on the fun stuff!